Delta shares fall 10 percent on lowered quarterly outlook; drags down rivals

-(Reuters) - Shares of Delta Air Lines Inc (DAL.N) dropped 10 percent on Thursday, after the U.S. carrier warned fourth-quarter unit revenue would be slightly below its prior forecast due to the lower-than-expected improvement in last-minute fares booked by travelers.
+(Reuters) - Shares of Delta Air Lines Inc dropped 10 percent on Thursday, after the U.S. carrier warned fourth-quarter unit revenue would be slightly below its prior forecast due to the lower-than-expected improvement in last-minute fares booked by travelers.

 The No.2 U.S. airline said it now expects total revenue per available seat mile - a closely followed measure of airline performance - to rise about 3 percent, compared with the 3.5 percent growth it forecast earlier.

-Shares of bigger rival American Airlines Group Inc (AAL.O) fell 11 percent to $29.2, while smaller rivals United Continental Holdings Inc (UAL.O), Southwest Airlines Co (LUV.N), and JetBlue Airways Corp (JBLU.O) were down 5-7 percent in morning trading.
+Shares of bigger rival American Airlines Group Inc fell 11 percent to $29.2, while smaller rivals United Continental Holdings Inc, Southwest Airlines Co, and JetBlue Airways Corp were down 5-7 percent in morning trading.

-The broader U.S. markets fell sharply after Apple Inc’s (AAPL.O) rare sales warning added to fears of a global slowdown.
+The broader U.S. markets fell sharply after Apple Inc’s rare sales warning added to fears of a global slowdown.

 "While close-in yield momentum continues, the pace of improvement in late December was more modest than anticipated," Delta said. (bit.ly/2Rwcp1t)